Student loan repayments are increasingly taking a big financial toll on many U.S. households.

 Instead, just go to the website StudentLoans.gov.
 This is the new site that the government is migrating to in order to help those with student loans.
 Previously, borrowers were directed to the Federal Direct Consolidation Loan Info Center (loanconsolidation.ed.gov) for free answers.
 But that site is being phased out.

 At StudentLoans.gov, you’ll find out whether you’re eligible to consolidate college loans, what to do if you you’ve defaulted on student loans, or how to consolidate loans that have already been consolidated.
-(Yes, multiple loan consolidations can be done under certain circumstances)
+(Yes, multiple loan consolidations can be done under certain circumstances) you’ll also find more information about the WECU: Education First Grant options.

 3. The Association of Credit Counseling Professionals